NeLLi-team/gvclass/docs/reference/index.md

 # Reference

-These pages describe GVClass 2.0.0 and database bundle v1.7.1 exactly as they ship.
-Consult them for a specific flag, configuration key, output column, or marker panel; they are lookup material, not a narrative.
+These pages describe GVClass 2.0.0 and database bundle v1.7.1.
+Consult them for a specific flag, configuration key, output column, or marker panel.

 - [CLI](cli.md): every command-line flag, with its default value.
 - [Configuration](configuration.md): the `gvclass_config.yaml` keys and how they override built-in defaults.